themichaelbender/demos/blogs/Build-Parameterized-Script.md

 Once I have a running command, I move it into VS Code, and begin creating variables for any pieces of information that I would input if I were to re-use the command.
 Things like the Computername parameter come to mind as well as credentials.
 Remember, variables are a way to story information for our commands, and they will become the basis for our script parameters.

-Now, we want to make this script work like the commands we are use to.
+Now, we want to make this script work like the commands we are use to using in PowerShell.
 Parameterizing a script allows the script to be run along with parameters and input values at time of execution instead of putting the values in the script, or using a technique like Read-Host to get input.
 Below is what that would look like for a script I created for demos called Show-StoppedServices.ps1 that retrieves the stopped services from remote systems.

 ```
 .\Show-StoppedServices.ps1 -ComputerName DC01 -Verbose

 ```
 Let's say I need to perform a task like retrieving the a few pieces of information from a number of remote services.
 In this task, I want to see the size of the virtual disks of all of my VMs in Azure in a specific resource group.

 To start out, I log into shell.azure.com to access my Azure resources.
 I issue the following command to see the size of the VHDs of all of my VMS in Azure.